vitormhenrique/OctoPrint-Enclosure/README.md

 Check pictures on thingiverse: http://www.thingiverse.com/thing:2245493

-## Software

-### Installation
+## Installation

 Install the plugin using the Plugin Manager bundled with OctoPrint, you can search for the Enclosure plugin or just use the url: https://github.com/vitormhenrique/OctoPrint-Enclosure/archive/master.zip.

 ## Hardware

-This plugin support many hardware temperature sensors and led controller.
-Here are detailled instructions on how to setup them
+This plugin support many hardware temperature sensors, led, relays, heater...

+Here are detailled instructions on how to setup them.

-### Temperature sensor
+### Temperature sensors

 To control the enclosure temperature or get temperature triggered events, you need to install and configure a temperature sensor.
 This plugin can support DHT11, DHT22, AM2302, DS18B20, SI7021, BME280 and TMP102 temperature sensors.